Chart Color Schemes

 Kings Park is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Kings Park's dwelling structure, as per the latest Census, consisted of 95.6% houses and 4.3% other dwellings.
+Kings Park's dwelling structures, as per the latest Census, comprised 95.6% houses and 4.3% other dwellings.
 In contrast, Melbourne metro had 67.9% houses and 32.1% other dwellings.
-Home ownership in Kings Park stood at 41.1%, with mortgaged dwellings at 35.6% and rented ones at 23.3%.
-The median monthly mortgage repayment was $1,500, lower than Melbourne metro's $2,000.
-The median weekly rent was $323, compared to Melbourne metro's $390.
-Nationally, Kings Park's mortgage repayments were lower at $1,500 against the Australian average of $1,863, and rents were substantially below the national figure of $375.
+Home ownership in Kings Park was at 41.1%, with mortgaged dwellings at 35.6% and rented ones at 23.3%.
+The median monthly mortgage repayment was $1,500, lower than Melbourne's average of $2,000.
+The median weekly rent in Kings Park was $323, compared to Melbourne's $390.
+Nationally, Kings Park's mortgage repayments were significantly lower at $1,500 against the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing